Ten Things You Didn’t Know About Starlink

 6. App developer mode easter eggs

-If you go into the developer/demo mode of the Starlink app (tap the bottom Starlink logo repeatedly), you can play around with elements of the user interface.
-When you select Custom in the developer menu, scroll down to GetClients section.
-A list of several test clients is configured.
-Several of them are references to movies and other pop culture:
+If you go into the developer mode of the Starlink app (tap the bottom Starlink logo repeatedly), you can play around with elements of the user interface.
+In older versions of the Starlink app, you could select Custom in the developer menu, and scroll down to GetClients section.
+A list of several test clients were listed.
+Several of them were references to movies and other pop culture.

-The screenshot above shows one reference to “The Hitchhikers Guide to the Galaxy”.
-The name of the test Starlink device is “Infinite Improbability Drive”, which is “a wonderful new method of crossing interstellar distances in a mere nothingth of a second”.
+My favorite was a reference to “The Hitchhikers Guide to the Galaxy”.
+The name of the test Starlink device was “Infinite Improbability Drive”, which is “a wonderful new method of crossing interstellar distances in a mere nothingth of a second”.

 7. Easter egg on the power supply bracket

-Sometimes easter eggs can be found on physical products.
+Sometimes easter eggs can be found in the physical world.
 The Starlink High Performance hardware kit includes a bracket for the power supply.
 If you flip the bracket over, you notice the “cats on a Starlink dish” reference is molded into the bracket.
 It’s the same design found on the stickers that SpaceX sells.

 8. The original dish was officially named “Dishy McFlatface”

-The Starlink team gave the name “Dishy McFlatface” to the original round version of the dish, as you can see from the installation instructions sent to customers.
+SpaceX gave the name “Dishy McFlatface” to the original round Starlink dish, as you can see from the installation instructions sent to customers.
 The name is a parody of “Boaty McBoatface”.
 Online polls to name things in this fashion have become an internet meme.

 To this day, Starlink and their customers still refer to the newer versions of the dish as “Dishy”.
-Perhaps a reference to the easter egg from the app, or maybe just a shorted version of Dishy McFlatface.
-Either way, now you know the full story behind the nicknames.
+Perhaps a reference to the easter egg from the app I showed earlier, or maybe just a shorted version of Dishy McFlatface.
+Either way, now you know the full story behind the nickname!

 9. “Better Than Nothing Beta”